You click around the web every day and cookies follow you everywhere.

 The server does all the heavy lifting.
 Your browser just stores the information and sends it when asked.

-At scookietech, we break down these technical processes so you understand what’s happening behind the scenes.
+At Scookietech, we break down these technical processes so you understand what’s happening behind the scenes.
 Because once you know how cookies work, you can make better decisions about your privacy and security online.

 The whole process happens in milliseconds.
 You never see it.
 But it’s happening every single time you browse the web.